beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Predicting Wine Type and Quality With Keras
 - Handwritten Digit Recognition
 - Learning OR Operator
+- Chatbots (Open and Closed Domain)
     - NLTK Retrieval Chatbot Training and Implementation(closed domain)
     - Generative chatbots with seq2seq models(open domain)
 - Predict Car Fuel Efficiency
 - How to Identify Overfitting Machine Learning Models in Scikit-Learn
 - Intro to Sequence to Sequence Learning in Keras